Trimmed sample means for robust uniform mean estimation and regression: Proofs of the counting and bounding lemmata

 \section{Proofs of the counting and bounding lemmata}

-\begin{proof}[Proof of Lemma \ref{lem:counting}] As in \cite[Lemma 1]{Lugosi2021}, we replace $V_M(\sG)$ by a \textit{smoother empirical process upper bound} to which we will be able to apply Ledoux-Talagrand contraction and Bousquet's inequality.
+\begin{proof}[Proof of Lemma \ref{lem:counting}] As in \cite[Lemma 1]{Lugosi2021}, we replace $V_M(\sG)$ by a \textit{smoother empirical process upper bound} to which we will be able to apply Ledoux-Talagrand contraction and Bousquet's version of Talagrand's concentration inequality.
 Specifically, we define

 which is $2/M$-Lipschitz and satisfies

 Notice that $\eta_M=\eta_M\circ \tau_M$, a fact that will be useful later.

 To continue, we note that